-- Families with children who have sensitive skin are asked to provide a suitable SPF 50+ broad-spectrum, water-resistant sunscreen for their child's use. - Families with children who are concerned about vitamin D requirements are encouraged to speak to their GP or paediatrician. - Students are encouraged to apply sunscreen before or upon arriving at school.
+- Families with children who have sensitive skin are asked to provide a suitable SPF 50+ broad-spectrum, water-resistant sunscreen for their child's use. - Families with children who are concerned about vitamin D requirements are encouraged to speak to their GP or paediatrician. - Families are encouraged to apply sunscreen to their child before or upon arriving at the centre.

-Read the below statements and include at least one based on your school's sunscreen application and reminder processes.
+Read the below statements and include at least one based on your centre's sunscreen application and reminder processes.

-- ✓ Students are reminded to apply sunscreen before going outdoors. (and/or) - ✓ Time is provided to apply sunscreen before going outdoors. (and/or) - ✓ Sunscreen is applied at least 20 minutes before going outdoors. (and/or) - ✓ Sunscreen is re-applied every 2 hours when remaining or returning outdoors.
+- ✓ When age-appropriate children are reminded to apply sunscreen under adult supervision. (and/or) - ✓ Time is provided to apply sunscreen before going outdoors. (and/or) - ✓ Sunscreen is applied at least 20 minutes before going outdoors. (and/or) - ✓ Sunscreen is re-applied every 2 hours when remaining or returning outdoors.